Hard-Code-Labs/expsys/README.md

 1. Clone the repository.
 2. Open the project with IntelliJ IDEA.
-3. Run the database scripts from the ScriptBD folder on your local PostgreSQL server.
+3. Run the database scripts from the ScriptBD folder on your local PostgreSQL server. <a href="https://app.chartdb.io/diagrams/vdevquw9sxua">Link to the interactive ER diagram</a>
 4. Update the database connection settings.

 ## The process